tardate/LittleArduinoProjects/playground/ATtiny/SleepMode/README.md

 This is a little test of sleep mode with an ATtiny85 microcontroller (8-pin DIP).

-I'm using an Arduino Uno as an in-system programmer, using the technique described in the [ProgrammingWithArduinoISP](../ProgrammingWithArduinoISP) project.
+I'm using an Arduino Uno as an in-system programmer, using the technique described in [LEAP#070 Programming an ATtiny With ArduinoISP](../ProgrammingWithArduinoISP).

 Once the ATtiny is programmed, the Arduino Uno ISP is detached, and it will run independently.
 The ATtiny85 requires 1.8-5.5V to operate.
 I successfully tested with 3.3V and 5V supplies.